-130. Plaintiff incorporates by reference the allegations contained in paragraphs 1-129.
+131. Plaintiff incorporates by reference the allegations contained in paragraphs 1-130.

-131. Under Article VI of the United States Constitution, "the Laws of the United States ... shall be the supreme Law of the Land; and the Judges in every State shall be bound thereby, any Thing in the Constitution or Laws of any State to the Contrary notwithstanding."

-132. ERISA preempts state and local laws that "relate to" ERISA plans.
+- 132. Under Article VI of the United States Constitution, "the Laws of the United States ... shall be the supreme Law of the Land; and the Judges in every State shall be bound thereby, any Thing in the Constitution or Laws of any State to the Contrary notwithstanding." - 133.
+ERISA preempts state and local laws that "relate to" ERISA plans.
 29 U.S.C. § 1144(a).
 State and local laws that have a "reference to" or "connection with" ERISA plans "relate to" them and are preempted.
-Gobeville v.
+Gobeille v.
 Liberty Mut.
 Ins.
-Co., 136 S. Ct.
-936, 943 (2016).

-133. The Rules apply to ERISA plan assets, such as pension accounts.
+Co., 577 U.S. 312, 319-20 (2016). - 134.
+The Rules relate to ERISA plans in numerous ways.
+For example, they apply to ERISA plan assets, such as pension accounts; impose restrictions on the relationships among ERISA plan fiduciaries, including investment advisers and those who exercise discretionary authority or control over plan assets (who qualify as plan fiduciaries under 29 U.S.C. § 1002(31)(a)); and create additional administrative requirements when ERISA plans and fiduciaries take into consideration the economic effects of climate change and other environmental, social, or governance factors (as ERISA regulations expressly permit, see 29 C.F.R. § 2550.404a-1(b)(4)). - 135.
+By imposing preconditions and requirements on ERISA plans and plan fiduciaries that pursue certain federally permitted investment strategies, the Rules govern central matters of plan administration, interfere with nationally uniform plan administration, and pose an obstacle to the purposes and objectives of Congress.

-134. To the extent that the Rules apply to ERISA plan assets, the Rules are preempted by ERISA.
+136. To the extent that the Rules apply to ERISA plan assets and impose additional requirements, duties, and responsibilities on ERISA plans and plan fiduciaries, the Rules are preempted by ERISA.